Foot Care and Biomechanics for Children

 Treatment can also include self help advice, footwear advice, stretching and strengthening exercises, postural advice and an orthotic insole can be prescribed.
 A bespoke orthotic insole can help support, cushion and stabilise the foot and may help alleviate some conditions.
 The orthotics provided are a custom-made insole that exactly fit the individual characteristics of your child’s foot.

 A biomechanical assessment for children is a quick and painless procedure.
 Your child may feel a stretch on assessment and if appropriate a cast may be taken of your child’s foot during that assessment from which the bespoke orthotic insole is made.
 Any medical procedure, even a painless one, can make a child or adult feel anxious.
 Rachel is a gentle, caring and patient practitioner, has children of her own and has seen many children for biomechanical assessments and other treatments.

 If your child is coming to see Rachel for a biomechanical assessment dress them in loose comfortable clothing and bring their old shoes if possible as well as any old orthotics they may have.
 These old shoes are useful to see how your child wears their shoes and how their shoes have worn.
 A full medical history of your child will be taken during the appointment which lasts 45 minutes to 1 hour.
 Do bring any toys, books, drinks or snacks that your child may enjoy.

 Contact the Centres for an appointment on 020 8348 5553

-Rachel Miller sees many children for a variety of conditions at her clinics in the Highgate Health Centre and Highgate Podiatry, both in Highgate Village, N6, London.
-Clinics are held every weekend either on a Saturday or Sunday and every Tuesday and Wednesday.
-Please contact the Centres for an appointment on 020 8348 5553.
-For the Centres’ addresses, maps and directions see the Contact page.
+Rachel Miller sees many children for a variety of conditions at her clinic at Highgate Podiatry in Highgate Village, N6, London.
+Clinics are held every Wednesday, Thursday and Sunday.
+Please contact the clinic for an appointment on 020 8348 5553.
+For Highgate Podiatry’s address, map and directions see the Contact page.